Code-Institute-Submissions/Half-the-group/README.md

 [Embed Google Map](https://www.embedgooglemap.net/) - to provide a map to the About page.

 # Testing
+Throughout the creating and building the website I tested the code in gitpod using “python3 -m http.server” to see how the page looked on the browser.
+A lot of testing was done by the developer tool in Google Chrome, in order to see how responsive the website was in different devices such as different models of mobile devices and Ipads.
+As I went along with the project i modified the code especially in the end to make sure it was working well on every device.

 To ensure that all users can successfully use the site, I have been tested it on many browers such as:

 - Chrome